osoc22/project-knowledge-impact/README.md

 - A back-end Flask server

 ## Quick start
-- our server is running live at https://api.the-impact-of-sharing-knowledge.osoc.be/
+- Our server is running live at https://api.the-impact-of-sharing-knowledge.osoc.be/
-- you can checkout the webpage at https://knowledge-impact.netlify.app/
+- You can checkout the webpage at https://knowledge-impact.netlify.app/

-## run locally
+## Run locally

 * clone this repository
 * change your directory so you're in the repository